JimViebke/IslandMUD/readme.md

 All files released under the [Boost Software License - Version 1.0](http://www.boost.org/LICENSE_1_0.txt) or a compatible license unless mentioned otherwise.

+IslandMUD is a multiplayer opensource MUD.
+The game takes place on an expansive procedurally generated island that you and your fellow players are .
+While your fellow

 ```
 Boost Software License - Version 1.0 - August 17th, 2003